-Reishonger is the leader in travel inspiration in The Netherlands.
-Our impassioned team of travel journalists, bloggers, vloggers and youtubers create travel stories about independent & off the beaten path travel, near and afar.
+Reishonger is leading in travel inspiration in The Netherlands.
+Our impassioned team of travel journalists, bloggers and youtubers create travel stories about independent & off the beaten track travel, near and afar.
 Created in 2007, Reishonger began as a personal backpack blog that has now turned into an award winning travel platform.

 Our blog is all about providing inspiration for your own journeys no matter how big or small.
 We love documenting the world around us, seeking out eclectic travel moments and inspiring others to live the life they desire.
 Our knowledge of the world's most inspiring places is unrivalled.